tbogdala/assimp-go/README.md

 UNDER CONSTRUCTION
 ==================

-The library is currently in an alpha state, but you are welcome to see how it's progressing.
+The library is currently in a usable state but may change to support more ASSIMP features.

 Requirements
 ------------